DENTISTRY- A Complete Timeline

 History tells us how we came to know what we know.
 History has many lessons on what can go wrong.
 Philosopher George Santayana’s oft-quoted aphorism: “Those who cannot remember the past are condemned to repeat it”.
 Studying history enables us to develop a better understanding of the world in which we live today.

 This timeline is about the consideration of dental technology which has started from pre-historic times, placing advances and discoveries in the context of other developments of the day.
 Throughout the series, these historic comparisons with the major world events will be used to illuminate 21st-century technology and shed light on how history has a role in dental advances and what the future may hold.
-The rich history of the world helps us to paint a detailed picture of where we stand and what we do today.
+The rich history of the world helps us to paint a picture of where we stand and what we do today.

 I completely dedicate this article to all the dentists, who have, for time immemorial, made a huge impact in the field of medicine and health care and continue to do so.
 And have inspired thousands of students, including me, to become like them.